Sk3llington/Elastic_Stack_Server/README.md

 `;` separates the portions of our `for` loop when written on one line.

-`do` indicates the action taken each loop.
+`do` indicates the action taken by each loop.

 `ssh sysadmin@10.0.0.5` is the command run by `do`.